 How DOMA’s Strike Down Impacts Planning

-In June 2013, the Supreme Court issued rulings on the constitutionality of the Defense of Marriage Act and on California’s Proposition 8.
-As a result of these rulings, and ongoing changes in many states allowing same sex marriages, the preparation of a sound and integrated financial plan has become more complex.
+In an earlier Supreme Court decision in June 2013, the Supreme Court issued rulings on the constitutionality of the Defense of Marriage Act and on California’s Proposition 8.
+As a result of these rulings, the preparation of a sound and integrated financial plan became more complex.

-Presently, the resources available are limited and continually changing.
-Please revisit the sources because they change frequently.
-Below captures the content available to date from the AICPA PFP and Tax Sections to help you advise your relevant clients in the wake of the DOMA decision:
+Below captures the content available from the AICPA PFP and Tax Sections to help you advise your relevant clients in the wake of the DOMA decision: